 NATURALIS BIODIVERSITY CENTER – THE EUROPEAN MUSEUM OF THE YEAR 2021

-The winner of the European Museum of the Year 2021 main award is one of the largest museums of its kind, with impressive research record and diverse collections that focus on topics with universal appeal.
+The 2021 winner of the European Museum of the Year Award is one of the largest museums of its kind, with impressive research record and diverse collections that focus on topics with universal appeal.
 It is not only an organisation with a long history but also with an agile ability to get transformed.
 It is a very resourceful museum with beautiful exhibitions and a multitude of public services and events.
 As such, it is a very popular museum that engages visitors with compelling ways and invites us to feel strong emotions about the world that connects us all and reflect on how we can protect its beauty, preserve its biodiversity and be informed and responsible citizens regarding climate change.

 Naturalis is the national biodiversity centre of the Netherlands and one of the largest natural history museums in the world, thanks to its impressive research on global issues related to climate, food supply, the living environment, medicine and biodiversity preservation.
 Naturalis is a young family-oriented museum project based on an older museum with a 200-year history and several milestones.
 After a complete makeover that took ten years, everything is now new in Naturalis.
 Not only is the museum housed in an attractive new building, but also Naturalis has merged and digitized the collections of five institutes, mounted beautiful and engaging exhibitions, added many new spaces, and organized a multitude of interesting activities for different audiences.